VishalDeoPrasad/Natural-Language-Processing/README.md

 `convert every words into there root word.` <br>
     1. Lamatization: Lamatization has english structure in term of verb, adverbe, adjective etc store in tree based data structure, lamatization has that infomation.
     * Lamatization is very logical, it understand the entire english language.
+    * In lematization, if the word is verb then only you can change the word, if it is noun you can not change the word. for example, shopping, increased etc
     2. stemming does not has that information, stemming is stupid, It does not have the understanding of infomation. <br>
     * it has so stupid it has given some rule like 5th class student, like if you see `caring` remove `ing`, if you see `cares` remove `es`, if you see `esses` remove `es` etc.
     * Algorithm which are used in stemming is `porter stemming`, it is just a set of rules and don't have much knowledge of english language.